KomodoPlatform/Documentation.rst.old/docs/source/komodo/Smartaddress-FAQ.rst

 **Q. What does DEXratio do?**

 A. By default a DEX client requires 99.5% of theoretical value to accept a DEX offer.
-This sounds good, but in practice it requires an accommodating LP node to offer such a low margin.
+This sounds good, but in practice it requires an accommodating Bob node to offer such a low margin.
 Using a DEXratio that is lower allows trades to happen faster.
 However, if you are not in a hurry, then 99.5% will be a way to maximize your funds.

 **Q. Will smartaddress DEX swap happen instantly?**